dmikhaylova/logic-refcard/README.md

 I created this reference card while studying for Logic course at Pisa University.
 I found very challenging to grasp and remember all symbols and rules.
 The notation and some definitions comes from the "Logic: The Laws of Truth" by Nicholas J.J.
 Smith (just great!)

+If you are searching what a hell is 𝕸 and need a help with tableaux rules, feel free to download and print this cheat sheet.